llvm/circt/docs/RationaleHW.md

 for combinational logic, but are nonetheless pretty useful when generating Verilog.

+_MW: I don't know what you mean by "this allows...".
+This allows the `hw` dialect to have those things?
+Or the `sv` dialect?
+I guess I don't know what you mean by the previous sentence at all._

 ## `hw.module` and `hw.instance`

-The basic structure of a hardware designed is made up an "instance tree" of "modules" and "instances" that refer to them.
+The basic structure of a hardware design is made up an "instance tree" of "modules" and "instances" that refer to them.
 There are loose analogies to software programs which have corresponding "functions" and "calls" (but there are also major differences, see "[Instance paths](#instance-paths)" below).